This summary of girls lacrosse equipment is for parents of new players just getting started.

 The goggles are important to evaluate in person and try on.
 The player will be wearing the goggles for an entire practice twice a week and an hour long game, so in addition to safety, the goggles need to be comfortable for the player.
-Each brand (STX, Brine, Cascade, Under Armour) varies slightly between how the bars are positioned and how the shape fits so it is best to try on a few different brands to see which one is most compatible with the players face.
-If they don’t have the color you want then you could buy online once you know what will fit best.
+Each brand (STX, Brine, Cascade, Under Armour, and deBeer) varies slightly in how the bars are positioned and how the shape fits so it is best to try on a few different brands to see which one is most compatible with the players face.
+If the store doesn’t have the color you want then you could buy online once you know what will fit best.
 Prices range from $29 to $60 for kids’ models.
-The STX 4Sight+ Youth Goggle is probably the most popular and they are included in this stick and goggle STX Lacrosse Girl’s Starter Pack.
+The STX 4Sight+ Youth Goggle is probably the most popular and they are included in the STX Lacrosse Girl’s Starter Pack.

-Mouth guards can be found at local sporting goods stores.
-Careful consideration should be taken in selecting a mouth guard.
-Not only is it a critical piece of protective equipment for your player, but there are other important factors.
-By rule mouth guards must be colored and cannot be clear.
+Lacrosse players use the same mouth guards as football and basketball players so there is usually a wide selection at local sporting goods stores.
+However, by rule mouth guards must be colored and cannot be clear.
 This is so coaches and officials can see them.
-Also, there are specific mouth guards for braces.
-You could also consult your dentist or orthodontist.
-Often they give them out to their patients upon request.
+There are specific mouth guards for braces.
+You could also consult your dentist or orthodontist first since many give them out to their patients upon request.

-I get asked about “lacrosse cleats” often.
-There is such a shoe, but it is not required by rule, unlike soccer and softball that have specifications for cleats.
-Soccer or other similar type cleats will do.
-We will play on grass and turf type surfaces.
+There is such a shoe as a “lacrosse cleat”, but it is not required by rule, unlike soccer and softball that do have specifications for cleats.
+Any kind of cleat designed for grass or turf will work.
 Almost all girls wear soccer cleats.